sascha-eisenmann/sascha-eisenmann/src/data/projects/en/migration-geschaeftsprozesse.md

   - Jenkins
 ---

-Migration von bestehenden in XML und XSLT implementierten Geschäftsprozessen in ausführbare BPMN Prozesse.
+Migration of existing business processes implemented in XML and XSLT into executable BPMN processes.